aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 6. **Deploy the build and the GameLift resources** (`FleetDeployment/deployBuildAndUpdateGameLiftResources.sh`)
     * Open file FleetDeployment/deployBuildAndUpdateGameLiftResources.sh in your favourite text editor
     * Set the region variable in the script to your selected region
+    * Set the secondaryregion variable in the script to your selected secondary location as we're running the Fleet in two different Regions (this will be used by the latency-based matchmaking)
     * Run the script (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
     * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed
     * You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation